Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 However, another option is to publish a scoped package, meaning it's prefixed with your username.

-You can then use a name like `@username/my-plugin`, making it pretty unique.
+You can then use a name like `@username/my-plugin`, making it unique.

 ### Writing our code

-Now let's add some code, so our plugin does something.
+Now let's add some code so our plugin does something.

 Let's make a super simple example as a package that will do some basic math for us.